-A recent losing candidate for HK’s legislature — a Beijing supporter — had his face plastered all over the tarmac so that he was trod upon and ground into the dirt.
-There was a bit of graffiti but not a lot.
-It doesn’t pretend to be art but contains serious political messages.
+A recent losing candidate for HK’s legislature — a Beijing supporter — had his face plastered all over the road so that he was trod upon and ground into the dirt.
+Political graffiti was everywhere.

 The democracy movement has created a lot of stress in HK society.
 Many Hong Kongers or their parents arrived as refugees in the ’50s and ’60s, escaping savage communist repression, rampant murder and torture, and politically-motivated starvation so they have a well-founded fear of the Chinese Communist Party.
 With the support of enlightened colonial officials, these proud Hong Kongers — that is how they identify, as opposed to “Chinese” — built a free, prosperous, and well-ordered society and they want to preserve it.
 Nonetheless, while authoritarian, repressive, one-party China is an enormous threat to Hong Kong’s future, the protests are an immediate challenge to public order, business and employment.
-It’s a difficult situation that creates many personal conflicts and divisions.
+It’s a difficult situation that creates many personal conflicts and divisions, even ripping apart families.
 Nonetheless, normal life continues and Hong Kong remains a safe, dynamic and exciting city.

 We moved very little in the two hours we spent there.
 Occasionally, people would hold their arms up in an X and the crowd would reverse course to take pressure off the front.
 Suddenly the signal would change and everyone would start forward again.
 At one point an ambulance needed access and the crowd parted to allow it a full lane of travel.
 It was remarkable.

 As the afternoon progressed we learned that police had tear-gassed marchers halfway along the route.
 A human chain was formed and equipment — umbrellas, helmets and masks — was quickly passed two km down the line to where it was needed.
-It was a remarkable process and happened very fast.
-Fellow marchers became concerned and advised us to leave so we retraced our steps, got on the train and headed back to our hotel.
-During the evening, police buses were seen throughout Hong Kong and many arrests were reported.
+It was an efficient process.
+Eventually, marchers became concerned and advised us to leave so we retraced our steps, got on the train and headed back to our hotel.
+During the evening, we saw many police buses and understand there were many arrests.